Leander Paes: Filmography

+Political career

+Paes joined the Trinamool Congress in Goa on 29 October 2021 and campaigned for the party for the Goa Assembly elections.
+On 31 March 2026, he joined the Bharatiya Janata Party ahead of the West Bengal Assembly elections.

+Personal life

+Paes had a live-in-relationship with British model Rhea Pillai in the 2000s.
+The couple has a daughter, Aiyana, born in 2005.

+His daughter, Aiyana Paes is also a tennis player who represents Great Britain.

 Significant finals

 By winning the 2012 Australian Open title, Paes achieved the career Grand Slam in mens doubles.
 By winning the 2016 Roland Garros mixed doubles title, he completed the Career Grand Slam set in both mens and mixed doubles becoming only the 3rd man in the Open era to do so.